Logo ČVUT

 comprehend crucial concepts relating to international trade relations

-To be informed about some actual debates and topics relating to the international trade
+To be informed about some actual debates and topics relating to international trade

 To keep up the case analysis illustrating the diverse stances of economic policy